Payback (2014): Main event

-In the main event, The Shield faced Evolution in a No Holds Barred Six-Man Elimination Tag Team match.
-At the start, Rollins fought with Triple H, Ambrose fought with Orton and Reigns fought with Batista.
+In the main event, The Shield (Roman Reigns, Seth Rollins, and Dean Ambrose) faced Evolution in a no holds barred six-man tag team elimination match.
+At the start, Rollins fought with Triple H, Ambrose fought with Orton, and Reigns fought with Batista.
 Eventually, the two teams fought in the ring.
 The match descended into a brawl throughout the arena, where Orton attacked Ambrose and Triple H hit Rollins with a TV monitor.
 Evolution performed a Triple Powerbomb through a broadcast table on Reigns.
 Ambrose and Rollins fought with Evolution in the entrance way, where Orton executed a Belly-to-Back Suplex through a chair on Ambrose and Triple H executed a Pedigree on Rollins onto a chair.
 Back in the ring, Batista executed a Spinebuster on Reigns, Evolution hit Reigns with kendo sticks whilst he was incapacitated on the steel steps.

 Reigns executed a Superman Punch on Orton, but Triple H hit Reigns with a chair.
 Evolution fought with The Shield in the entrance way again, where Rollins leapt off the TitanTron onto Evolution.
 Back in the ring, Rollins attempted a diving knee, Batista countered with a mid-air spear.
 When he was just about to cover Rollins, Reigns executed a spear on Batista, allowing Rollins to eliminate him.
 Ambrose hit Orton after Orton attempted a second-rope DDT on Reigns with a chair and executed Dirty Deeds onto the chair to eliminate him.
 Triple H hit a low blow on Ambrose and attempted a Pedigree but Reigns executed a Superman Punch on Triple H. Batista executed a Spear on Reigns and Orton passed Triple H his sledgehammer.
 Triple H hit Ambrose with the sledgehammer and attempted to hit Reigns with the sledgehammer but Rollins executed a springboard high knee on Triple H. Reigns executed a spear on Triple H to eliminate him and win the match for The Shield with a clean sweep.